Accretionz/ECS179_Project/ProjectDocument.md

 - Since our game concept is not quite complex, players were able to easily understand what they are doing and how to make choices in the game, etc dodging the enemies and attacking enemies to gain experience.
 Therefore we decided to not provide the instruction at the beginning of the game.
 - In our demo version, the main character only had one type of attack effect.
 Most players died fast because of the slow attacking speed.
 - Players tended to only dodge the enemies instead of attacking due to the slow attacking speed and the fast moving speed of the main character compared to the speed of enemies.
 - To balance the ability of the main character and enemies, we lowered the moving speed of the main character and also added two more attacking effects: fireballs and blue fire.
-To connect with the leveling system, more attack effects will be enabled as the level goes up.
+Connected with the leveling system, more types of enemies will show up and more attack effects will be enabled as the level goes up.

+**Final Version**

 ## Narrative Design - Ryan Tan